luuminhthai/wix-style-react/src/ToggleSelection/README.md

 | restrainDropdownSize | bool | true | - | Restrain dropdown width to button's width |
 | ***All of the Button's and DropdownLayout Props are also available for this component*** | | | | |

-> ButtonWithOptions.Button - the Button component to be used
+> ToggleSelection.Button - the Button component to be used

-> ButtonWithOptions.Option - an option to be used for the dropdown - must contain an id
+> ToggleSelection.Option - an option to be used for the dropdown - must contain an id